 11. Perfect Waves: how surf quality impacts residential property values

 While surfing is possible wherever there are waves, the quality of surf spots is highly variable, with factors like bathymetry and exposure to swell and wind playing major roles.
 In this project, we examine the impact of desirable waves on the real estate markets in their neighboring communities.
-To do this, first understand the basic factors that impact the quality of surf spots.
+To do this, first, understand the basic factors that impact the quality of surf spots.
 Then, analyze residential real estate transactions in select coastal communities and perform regression analysis to discern the impact of wave quality on price.

 Idea by Economics research mentor Joseph

-2 Finance Research and Passion Project Ideas
+What About Finance Research and Passion Project Ideas?

 1. Crypto Case Study: in-depth market research on crypto-currency businesses